creold/illustrator-scripts/md/Color.md

 > [!WARNING]
 > Remember that contrast can vary depending on your monitor, device, environmental conditions, typefaces, and many other details.
 Using common sense can be more helpful than mindlessly following a rule.
 [Read more](https://ais.sergosokin.ru/color/contrast-checker/)

+> [!NOTE]
+> Vote on [Uservoice](https://illustrator.uservoice.com/forums/333657/suggestions/49525937) to add this feature to Illustrator.

 <a href="https://youtu.be/rlKrraKJ91U">
   <img width="122" height="47" src="https://i.ibb.co/fqdwXL6/youtube-badge.png">